Aoife McArdle

+Aoife McArdle (/ˈiːfə/ EE-fa) is an Irish writer, director, and cinematographer working across film, television drama, music videos and commercials.
+She has received an IFTA Rising Star Award, a WFTV Best Director Award as well as Directors Guild of America and Primetime Emmy nominations for her work.

 Early life

 Aoife McArdle grew up in Omagh, Northern Ireland.

 She studied English Literature at Trinity College, Dublin where, alongside creative writing, she developed an interest in photography and cinematography, shooting and editing films on Super 8 and Mini DV.
-She went on to complete a Masters in Film & TV production at Bournemouth film school.
+She went on to complete a master's degree in Film & TV production at Bournemouth film school.
 She began her film and music video career upon moving to London in 2005.

 Career

-In 2022, she was a director and producer on the television series Severance which aired on Apple TV to universal acclaim.
+From 2020 to 2022, she was a director and producer on the television series Severance which aired on Apple TV to universal acclaim.
 The show starred Adam Scott, Patricia Arquette, Christopher Walken and John Turturro.

 In 2021, she directed the short film and immersive installation All of This Unreal Time featuring Cillian Murphy performing a monologue written by Max Porter with music composed by Jon Hopkins, Aaron Dessner and Bryce Dessner.
 The piece launched at Manchester International Festival.

 Her debut feature-length film, Kissing Candice, premiered at the Toronto International Film Festival in September 2017 and at Berlin International Film Festival in February 2018 to critical acclaim.

-In 2015, she was approached by Jefferson Hack from Dazed magazine to write and direct a short film to accompany U2's track Every Breaking Wave.
-The film received praise from Spike Jonze and Alejandro Gonzalez Inarritu and was nominated for four UK Music Video awards.
+In 2015, she was approached by Jefferson Hack from Dazed magazine to write and direct a short film to accompany U2's track "Every Breaking Wave."
+The film received praise from Spike Jonze and Alejandro González Iñárritu and was nominated for four UK Music Video awards.